taperj/xuez-tor/README.md

 sudo ufw allow 41798/tcp<br>
 <br>
 <b>Description of encrypted/anonymized DNS linkage:</b><br>
 Stubby is a small DNS stub resolver that uses TLS to encrypt its lookups when queried.
 I have configured Stubby to use proxychains4 which passes the query to a SOCKS5 proxy, being Tor.
-So any DNS queries within the container are encrypted locally with stubby and the lookup is anonymized over Tor.<br>
+So any DNS queries within the container are encrypted locally with stubby and the encrypted lookup is anonymized over Tor.<br>
 <br>
 Tips for the developer..<br>
 BTC: 3HLx5AMe9S5SWzVqLwAib3oyGZm5nAAWKe<br>